Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 This repository contains scripts to replicate [DFAST_QC v1.0.0](https://github.com/nigyta/dfast_qc) benchmarking results.

+**General note: in our benchmark analysis all the tools were installed in a conda environemnt called "dfast_qc".
+In each of these scripts we activate the conda enviroment.**
+The scripts:
+- run_dfastqc_GEM.sh

+- run_dfastqc_GenBank.sh

+- run_gtdbtk_GEM.sh

+- summary_GenBank_job.sh

+** So either delete the conda activaton line in these scripts or create "dfast_qc" conda eniroment and install all the Dependencies**

 ## Dependencies
 - [DFAST_QC v1.0.0](https://github.com/nigyta/dfast_qc).
 Please ensure you are using version 1.0.0 as any change in the version might yield different results or errors.